underworldcode/UWGeodynamics/docs/source/User Guide.rst

 Restarting the Model
 --------------------

-When checkpointing a model only the mesh, swarms their assoiciated variables are explicitely saved.
+When checkpointing a model only the mesh, swarms their associates variables are explicitely saved.
 Since the model state is not explicitly saved, thus the user needs to recreate the **Model** object before restarting it.
 In practice, this means the user must run all commands preceding the **Model.run_for** command.

-When running the **Model.run_for** command *UWGeodynamics* will first check if a checkpoint already exists in the output folder.
-If it does, the program will attempt to reload the last available step.

-The user can alter this behavior using the **restartStep** and **restartFolder** arguments:
+The user can then restart a model using the **restartStep** and **restartFolder** arguments:

--  **restartStep** is *-1* by default.
-The default behaviour is to look into **restartFolder** for an existing output and attempt a restart from the last output available.
+-  **restartStep** is *None* by default.
-   Setting it to `False` will overwrite any existing output(s) in the *output* folder.
-If its value is an integer, this corresponds to the step number you want to restart from.
+   The step numbercyou want to restart from.
+If -1, restarts from the last available step in **restartFolder**

 -  **restartFolder** is the folder where the program should look for previously saved data or checkpoints.
 It is set to **Model.outputs** by default.